kmgteano/hello-world/README.md

 # hello-world
-Test repository for ideas and thoughts.
+Test repository for ideas and thoughts, as well as how to learn Github.

+Please be patient as this mathematician stretches her programming legs!